ManjiriSDS/The-Spark-Foundation-Internship/README.md

 Data Science & Business Analytics Tasks

-Task 1 - Prediction Using Supervised ML (Level - Beginner)
+#Task 1 - Prediction Using Supervised ML (Level - Beginner)
+Predict the percentage of an student based on the no. of study hours.

-Task 2
+Task 2 -